 LOCATION: 160 miles southeast of Nassau

-ATTRACTIONS: beaches, The Long Island Regatta, Cartwright's Cave, Shark Reef to watch a scuba master feed sharks, glass bottom boat cruises, Columbus Point, Dean's Blue Hole, Chiropractor SEO.
+ATTRACTIONS: beaches, The Long Island Regatta, Cartwright's Cave, Shark Reef to watch a scuba master feed sharks, glass bottom boat cruises, Columbus Point, Dean's Blue Hole, Sherwood Park Web Design.
 Historic Churches, Plantation ruins.

 ACTIVITIES: Surfing, Swimming, diving/snorkeling, fishing, boating, windsurfing, sailing, water-skiing, hiking, biking, tennis, sightseeing by airplane, kayaking , exploring caves.